 Here’s where you start your new credit journey:

-Since your payment history, which looks at whether you have paid your bills on time, is the largest part of calculating your credit score, Brigit’s Credit Builder targets the most important piece of your credit score and creates a positive payment history for you.
+- Trying Brigit’s Credit Builder*, which is an easy, stress-free way to rebuild your credit and save money.
+It’s simple — we’ll help you apply for a 24-month loan and keep the funds in a locked deposit account in your name.
+This starts building your credit history and improves your credit mix.
+Since your payment history, which looks at whether you have paid your bills on time, is the largest part of calculating your credit score, Brigit’s Credit Builder targets the most important piece of your credit score and helps demonstrate a positive payment history when you make on-time payments.
+All you have to do is become a Brigit member and set aside as little as $1 a month.

 - Pay your bills on time: that works wonders for your credit score.
 Your payment history, which looks at whether you’ve paid your past bills on time, is the largest factor in calculating your credit score.
 If a bill is overdue by more than 30 days, this negatively impacts your score.
 That’s why Credit Builder by Brigit builds a positive payment history for you — so you can sit back and let us build your credit score.